devaspot/games/README.md

 ---------

 Not allowed for commercial use.
-For licensing Kakaranet Application or its parts for commercial use please contact:
+For licensing N2O SVG Example or its parts for commercial use please contact:

 * Maxim Sokhatsky